Beyond Campari: The Bitter Aperitivo

 Sweet, viscous, closer to Aperol than Campari.
 Strong hints of bubble gum and mixed fruit cocktail.
 Maybe my least favorite of the bunch overall, but certainly an interesting study.
 I recommend this in an Americano with a very spicy vermouth.

 Super low in alcohol at only 11%, Aperol is sweet and fruity, heavy on the orange and tangerine notes.
 Needs a bit of citrus to pick it up in cocktails.
 Classic in the aperol spritz, which is having its day in Europe and starting to pick up here.

 New to the US, this has the fruit of Aperol, the body and sweetness of Capelleti, but a finish that is bitter and takes the spirit full circle.
 Pretty versatile overall and worth seeking out.
 Makes a damn fine spritz, so stock up on Prosecco.

 Gran Classico (Tempus Fugit)

 The gateway to loving Negronis.
 This is complex, with burnt sugar and caramelized citrus, and has weight to throw around.
 The spirit leans sweet, so keep that in mind when choosing cocktail ingredients to complement the spirit.

-Sadly, not available in the States, so pick up a bottle the next time you're in Europe.
+Sadly, still not available in the States, so pick up a bottle the next time you're in Europe.
 This French spirit has a bitter orange flavor profile, and it's cheap and usually comes in liters.
 Always bring an extra suitcase.